-The rest of the paper is organized as follows.
-We discuss the related work in Section 2, and provide the BHM method and its theoretical properties in Section 3 and Section 4, respectively.
+The rest of the article is organized as follows.
+We discuss the related work in Section 2, and provide the BHM method and its theoretical properties in Sections 3 and 4, respectively.
 In Section 5, we conduct extensive simulation studies to compare our proposal with some existing methods.
 Finally, we apply the proposed method to the wind turbine data in Section 6.